 - 2.7 #7 Magellan TN1840SGLUC TRX7 CS PRO Dual-Mount Trail & Street 7-Inch GPS Navigator with Rear-Facing Trail Camera

 - 2.10 #10 Garmin Oregon 650t GPS

-- 3 Buying Guide About Best GPS For Hunting
+- 3 Best Handheld GPS For Hunting Buying Guide

-- 4 FAQ’s About Best GPS for Hunting & Fishing.
+- 4 Best Handheld GPS for Hunting & Fishing FAQ’s

-List Of Best Hunting GPS to Buy This Year
+List Of Best Handheld GPS for Hunting to Buy This Year

 The Garmin GPSMAP 64st is an item that contains a three-axis electronic compass with a barometric altimeter and most importantly wireless connectivity with which you can upload data to Garmin Connect and view it on your smartphone anytime, plus share activities as they happen with an additional feature of ‘Live Track’.

 It features a 2.6 inches sunlight-readable colour screen & a high-sensitivity GPS & GLONASS handset with a quad-helix antenna for superior reception to get a full idea of your location quickly and precisely and also maintaining the location even in heavy cover and deep canyons.
 It has a good but not the best battery life, of 16 hours and a water rating of IPX7.
 The GPS has an expanded internal memory of 8GB with a display resolution of 160 x 240 pixels and a high-speed USB interface to keep your memories intact and with superior quality and one of the best handheld GPS for hunting.